 “The two-year-long investigation uncovered a stunning lack of understanding of the state’s government in the sunshine law by many of Lakeland’s public officials.
 They found an appalling lack of compliance with the law and a disturbing failure by these officials to understand the important role theses laws play in protecting our democracy and our ability to oversee our government,” Chance continued.

 “This is the kind of reporting that reminds us that the laws are only as effective as the government’s commitment to openness and transparency, and how important a free press and an engaged citizenry are in guarding against government wrongdoing,” Chance added.

 UF’s College of Journalism and Communications Dean Emeriti Ralph Lowenstein will present the $3,000 prize to The Ledger’s Editor, Lenore Devore and Investigative Reporting Team Editor Lyle McBride at the Florida Free Speech Forum’s annual Buddy Davis award luncheon on April 14, 2014.

-The Annual award was established by the late Joseph L. Brechner, an Orlando broadcaster.
-Previous award winners included: The San Francisco Chronicle, the Washington Post, the Columbia Journalism Review, The St. Petersburg Times, The Dallas Morning News, the Sun-Sentinel (Fort Lauderdale), the Houston Chronicle.
+The annual award was established by the late Joseph L. Brechner, an Orlando broadcaster.
+Previous award winners include: the AP, the San Francisco Chronicle, The Miami Herald, The Washington Post, the Columbia Journalism Review, The St. Petersburg Times, The Dallas Morning News, the (South Florida) Sun-Sentinel and the Houston Chronicle.